pglen/comlin64/README.md

 Care and feeding:

+    The initial setup contains two user accounts: 'root' and 'user' and a guest account.
+    root pass: is 'root' (without the quotes) user pass: is 'user' (without the quotes)

+    The pro version has:
-    The initial setup contains two user accounts: 'root' and 'user' root pass is 'root' (without the quotes) user pass is 'user' (without the quotes) encryption pass is '12345678' (without the quotes) key chain pass is '12345678' (without the quotes)
+        encryption pass is '12345678' (without the quotes) key chain pass is '12345678' (without the quotes)

     Make sure you change these passwords on first successful boot.
     If you can, boot without a network cable attached, and change the